milanaryal/milanaryal.github.io/_posts/2014/2014-11-27-integrating-social-meta-tags-into-wordpress-tumblr-and-blogger.md

 Automattic/WordPress supports hosting of WordPress sites on their WordPress.com domain, with over 72M sites and counting.

 By default, WordPress-hosted blogs are enabled with social meta tags.
 WordPress automatically scans the contents of your post and determines the best meta data.
-Additionally, WordPress allows for easy-posting of your blog entries directly to social media via the “New Post” interface.
+Additionally, WordPress allows for easy-posting of your blog entries directly to social media via the "New Post" interface.

 ### Tumblr